-Reward and punishment sensitivity was studied for impact on treatment outcome (12 weekly CBT sessions) in female patients with compulsive buying disorder or gambling disorder [45].
+Reward and punishment sensitivity was studied for impact on treatment outcome (12 weekly CBT sessions) in female patients with compulsive buying disorder or gambling disorder [46].
 In compulsive buying disorder, higher reward sensitivity was related to poorer treatment adherence but reduced risk of dropout.
 Patients were likely to have stronger intrusive urges to buy, interfering with ability to curb buying behavior and carry out practice homework for CBT.
 The lower dropout risk may reflect patient motivation by social factors, with patients more likely to form a therapeutic alliance and not abandon treatment.
 High punishment sensitivity correlated with harm avoidance; these patients had increased risk of treatment drop-out.

-Among all patients, high reward and punishment sensitivity was associated with greater psychopathology; worse psychologic adjustment and treatment outcomes; higher novelty-seeking, persistence, and self-transcendence; and low self-directedness and cooperativeness.
+Among all patients, high reward and punishment sensitivity was associated with greater psychopathology; worse psychological adjustment and treatment outcomes; higher novelty-seeking, persistence, and self-transcendence; and low self-directedness and cooperativeness.
 These results suggest patient response to CBT is conditioned by sensitivity to reward and punishment; compulsive buying disorder and gambling disorder shared this phenotype.
-This information could be incorporated into targeted interventions to strengthen CBT efficacy in compulsive buying disorder [45].
+This information could be incorporated into targeted interventions to strengthen CBT efficacy in compulsive buying disorder [46].

 A review of compulsive buying disorder treatment found few published pharmacotherapy studies.
-SSRI antidepressants are the most-studied pharmacotherapy, based on the same premise as their use in other behavioral addictions [84].
-Evaluations of citalopram, escitalopram, and fluvoxamine have reported mostly negative results, and clinicians should consider psychotherapeutic options before pharmacotherapy [279].
+SSRI antidepressants are the most-studied pharmacotherapy, based on the same premise as their use in other behavioral addictions [85].
+Evaluations of citalopram, escitalopram, and fluvoxamine have reported mostly negative results, and clinicians should consider psychotherapeutic options before pharmacotherapy [289].
+A systematic review of treatment studies found that group CBT is effective in reducing symptoms of compulsive buying disorder, whereas pharmacotherapy with SSRIs or topiramate did not indicate superiority over placebo [306].
+One literature review found that a combination of antidepressants and CBT is effective for management of compulsive buying disorder.
+Serotoninergic antidepressants are effective as monotherapy [302].